unskript/Awesome-CloudOps-Automation/.github/DEVELOPERGUIDE.md

 </p>

-## Lego Authoring Guidelines
+# Legos (AKA Actions)

 Legos (also known as Actions) are the atomic units of xRunBooks.
 All xRunBooks are composed of Legos, and each Lego is a step that porgresses the xRunBook.

 In this document, we'll walk through the anatomy of a Lego/Action, how they are created, and how they work.

+# Lego Authoring Guidelines

+## Directory Structure

-The Directory structure Followed on Awesome-CloudOps-Automation is
+The Directory structure followed on Awesome-CloudOps-Automation is:

+1. CONNECTOR is a directory of xRunBooks and Lego/Actions that are run for a particular service/API/etc. (for example: Redis, AWS or Slack)
+2. Inside the CONNECTOR Directory will by Jupyter files for each xRunBook, and a subDirectory will hold all of the legos.

+In this document, we'll walk through the steps in creating a Lego/Action.

 ```
 CONNECTOR